Spider-Man: Mysterio's Menace

 Spider-Man: Mysterio's Menace is a 2001 action video game based on the Marvel Comics character Spider-Man.
 It was developed by Vicarious Visions and published by Activision for the Game Boy Advance.
-The game is a standalone sequel to Spider-Man (2000) and Spider-Man 2: Enter: Electro (2001).
+The game is a standalone sequel to Spider-Man (2000) and Spider-Man 2: The Sinister Six (2001).
 It was released on September 18, 2001, in North America, and on April 26, 2002, in Japan.
 The game was later re-released on a Twin Pack cartridge bundled with X2: Wolverine's Revenge in 2005.

 Plot

 The game begins with Peter Parker's wife Mary Jane Watson reminding him to buy a new fishbowl for their fish.
 After a news report however, Peter changes to Spider-Man and tries to investigate a few criminal activities all taking place in one night.
 This pits him against a rogue's gallery of villains, including Rhino, Hammerhead, Big Wheel, Electro and Scorpion.
 They are led by the game's titular antagonist: the Master of Illusion, Mysterio.
 After subduing his fellow super-villains, Spider-Man defeats Mysterio himself in the final level.
 Mysterio escapes, but leaves his helmet behind.
 Peter brings it back home to Mary Jane as their new fishbowl.